 Unspoken Contention found by Third Party Survey

-Marketing Plan to Value Plan
+Marketing Plan to a Value Plan

-Starting with the basics of maximizing value Growth Concepts began talking with the consumers and employees.
-These type of surveys are not new but it was with a third party-getting closer to the truth.
-And reporting of the findings was to both engineers and marketing teams.
+Starting with the basics of maximizing value ,Growth Concepts began talking with the consumers and employees.
+These type of surveys are not new but it was again, only with a third party that it became possible to get to the truth.
+Reporting of the findings was to both engineers and marketing teams.
 This helped bringing the two teams together moving closer to an ideal business model.
 While blending new power words with white paper material began the crucial writing process.

 Results